How to Create a Subdomain on WAMP

 Add an entry in hosts file

-Open the hosts file and add an entry for your subdomain the file can be found in the following location on windows7:
+Open the hosts file and add an entry for your subdomain.
+On windows machine this file can be found in the following location:

 c:\windows\system32\drivers\etc\

 This file has no extension just "hosts" file.
-So you have to open it using notepad and it also requires Administrator persmissions so open it using "Run as Administrator".
+So you have to open it using notepad or any editor of your choice.
+It also requires Administrator permissions so open it using "Run as Administrator".
 Add the following lines at the end of file:

-Leave the first line as it is where it says "localhost" and the second line is for your main domain and third line is for your subdomain.
-You can set the maindomain.com and subdomain.maindomain.com to anything you want I am using it for this tutorial.
+Leave the first line as it is where it says "localhost" instead add the content of above snippet to file.
+The first line from snippet above is for your main domain whereas second line is for your sub-domain.
+You can change the main-domain.com and sub-domain.main-domain.com to any domain of your choice, I am using it for this post as an example.
 What actually this file does?
-127.0.0.1 is self refrenced loop back ip.
-Whenever this ip is accessed it will reference the computer it is accessed from.
-That means the operating system will search for the given hostname on the same computer for server instead of looking it up in DNS.
+127.0.0.1 is self referenced loop back IP.
+Whenever this IP is accessed it will reference the local machine to resolve IP address to a hostname .
+That means the operating system will search for the given hostname on the same computer for server instead of looking it up in configured DNS.

-Now that you have done pointing your domain back to your computer open the "httpd-vhosts" file on the following location for WAMP:
+Now that you are done pointing your domain back to your local machine open the "httpd-vhosts" file on the following location for WAMP:

 C:\wamp\bin\apache\Apache2.2.11\conf\extra\